six-two/mkdocs-backlinks-section-plugin/README.md

 If that is not possible (for example because your project is private), it would help me if you supply the output of mkdocs when you set `debug: True`.

 ## Notable changes

+### Head

+- Added jinja support and `jinja_variable_name` option.
+    By default this plugin works as a replacement for [danodic-dev/mkdocs-backlinks](https://github.com/danodic-dev/mkdocs-backlinks).
+    You can change the `jinja_variable_name` to something else, so that both plugins can co-exist.

 ### Version 0.0.8